jclark-14/jclark-14/README.md

       <li>🩺 15 years of problem-solving experience as a registered nurse</li>
       <li>🎓 Graduate of LearningFuze bootcamp with a focus on full-stack development</li>
       <li>💻 Passionate about front-end development and creating intuitive user experiences</li>
-      <li>🌍 Seeking remote roles or opportunities in the metro Atlanta area</li>
       <li>🧑‍🏫 Lifelong learner, actively sharpening skills with LeetCode challenges</li>
       <li>🧚 Currently working on the Enchanted Garden Marketplace, a whimsical app to showcase creativity and technical skills</li>
     </ul>